JohnKeysCloud/battleship/src/typescript/logic/bs-ship-builder/bs-ship-builder.md

 }
 ```

 **However**, the parameters of a constructor should only include what's completely necessary for creating an instance of the class.
-In this particular scenario, `size`, `seaworthy` and `hitCounter` can be set dynamically using solely the `type` of ship and `version` of Battleship game.
-For this reason, those are the only  the parameters acceptable for the constructor.
+In this particular scenario, `length`, `seaworthy` and `hitCounter` are set dynamically by using the ship `type` and `version`; Hence, these are the two properties required in the parameters.

 #### The Constructor Body